idvorkin/techdiary/notes/machine-learning.md

 Precision (Exactness) - Likely hood a result is a true positive.
 TP / (TP + FP) Recall (Completeness) - Likely a true positive.
 TP / (TP + FN)

-Precison and Recall are usually in opposition, and you need to decide which of these values you'll optimize for.
+Precision and Recall are in opposition, and you need to decide which of these values you'll optimize for.

 Examples from the hiring process: